ZA

 How long does it take to finalise an estate in South Africa?

 It varies widely.
-Simple estates can take months; complex estates (property, disputes, missing documents, cross-border assets) can take much longer.
+Simple estates can take months; complex estates can take much longer.

 The biggest speed factor is submitting a clean file early and responding quickly to queries.